Ackcess/quizapp/README.md

 3. Testability: MVC facilitates unit testing and promotes better test coverage.
 Since each component has a clear responsibility, it    becomes easier to write unit tests for individual components.

-# MVC promotes the separation of concerns by dividing the application into three distinct components
+# MVC promotes the separation of concerns
-Model, View, and Controller.
+MVC divides the application into three distinct componentsModel, View, and Controller.
 Each component has a specific responsibility, which makes the codebase more modular, maintainable, and easier to understand.